apandiya007/HW-1/README.md

 Do not think about how to implement these functions/classes yet, but think about how the different classes interact with each other.

-Note: In the handout files, if you have pylint setup correctly, vscode may show you some errors/informational comments about unused imports or unused variables or unnecessary pass statements.
+Note: In the handout files, if you have pylint setup correctly, vscode will show you some errors/informational comments about unused imports or unused variables or unnecessary pass statements.
 You may ignore these for now as they will go away once you start completing the hw.
 Do not get rid of the imports or any starter code assuming it is unused, you will need it later!

 ### Part 2: Design Your Scoring System